-The prerequisites are MAT 3210 and MAT 3310, passed with a grade of C- or higher.
-This course is offered every even numbered spring.
+The prerequisites are MAT 3210 and MAT 3310.
+This course is offered every even-numbered spring.
 May be repeated once for credit with the instructor's permission.

 MAT 3810 - Cooperative Field Work

 This field experience is selected according to each student's interest or career plan.
 The placement will involve the student in applying the mathematics learned in the classroom or in learning mathematics in the context of the workplace.
 See also the section on Cooperative Education elsewhere in this catalog.